lprincewhn/AutoOps/4.CostInsights/README.md

 ### Customization

 You can update the datasets and analyses in QuickSight console.
-If you want persist your update to this tool, please run following to export the definition.
+If you want persist your update to this repo, please run following to export the definition.

 ``` bash
 aws quicksight describe-analysis --region ${AWS_REGION} --aws-account-id ${AwsAccountId} --analysis-id ${InterSheetAnalysisId} --no-cli-pager > inter-sheet-analysis.json